-All staff are trained in Safeguarding each year, with three Designated Members of Staff for Safeguarding.
+All staff are trained in Safeguarding each year, with two Designated Members of Staff for Safeguarding.

-The St Peter's Governors with responsibility for SEND will be involved and knowledgeable about individual children by having a termly meeting with the SENCo.
+The St Peter's Governors with responsibility for SEND will be involved and knowledgeable about individual children by having meetings with the SENCo at least twice in an academic year.